tokenika/eosForWindows/EosForWindowsPublished.md

 # Run the Executables

 If no errors have occurred, you should have the EOS code on your Windows system compiled, resulting with multiple libraries and executables.
-Executables are placed in the `$EOS_PROGRAMS` folder:
+Executables are placed in the `${EOSIO_INSTALL_DIR}/build/programs` folder:

 - `eosd` - a server-side blockchain node component,
 - `eosc` - a command line interface to interact with the blockchain,